UMRATE/Gen3D-Traffic-Sign/README.md

 1. **Traffic Sign Synthetic Dataset Generation**: The DatasetGenerator are written in **C#** and designed to run in a unreal engine.
 [Unity](https://unity.com/cn) was used in this study, specific steps are as follows:
    a.
 Import the city scene (Fig 2) from the [Sketchfab](https://sketchfab.com/)
    b.
 Import the provided DatasetGenerator scripts.
    c.
-Tag road objects as `Road` in the city scene.
+Tag road objects as Road in the city scene.

 3. **Model Training**:
   The generated synthetic dataset can be used to train the **YOLOv8** model.
-Refer to the official website: [ultralytics YOLO Vision](https://docs.ultralytics.com/zh).
+Refer to official website: [ultralytics YOLO Vision](https://docs.ultralytics.com/zh).

 4. **Traffic Sign Localization**:
   Videos captured by a **DJI drone** are processed for traffic sign recognition.